 - angiography: a type of X-ray that allows your doctor to see your blood vessels and measure blood flow to your heart

 These tests can determine if your heart is functioning properly and if any arteries are blocked.

-Your doctor also might run blood tests to measure your cholesterol and levels of a protein called C-reactive protein (CRP).
-According to the National Heart Lung and Blood Institute, high levels of CRP can increase your risk of developing heart disease (NHLBI, 2011).
+In some cases, your doctor might run blood tests to measure your cholesterol and C-reactive protein (CRP) levels.
+High levels of CRP can increase your risk of developing heart disease.

-Stable angina is treated through medical measures and lifestyle changes.
-You can usually predict when the pain will occur, so you can scale back on physical exertion as needed to manage your chest pain.
-Discuss your diet and exercise routine with your healthcare provider to determine how you can adjust your lifestyle in a healthy manner.
+Treatment for stable angina includes lifestyle changes, medication, and surgery.
+You can usually predict when the pain will occur, so reducing physical exertion can help manage your chest pain.
+Discuss your exercise routine and diet with your doctor to determine how you can adjust your lifestyle safely.

-A medication called nitroglycerin is effective in relieving the pain of stable angina.
-Your doctor will tell you how much nitroglycerin to take when you have an angina attack.
-Place the nitroglycerin under your tongue, and let it dissolve to be absorbed into your body.
+A medication called nitroglycerin effectively relieves pain associated with stable angina.
+Your doctor will tell you how much nitroglycerin to take when you have an episode of angina.